surifirstpin/biplus_documentation/docs/Visualisation Types and Settings FLD.md

 - **Rotation** Rotate the label direction as per the given range.

+-  **Align**   it defines the position of the label relative to the anchor point position and orientation.
+Its value can be expressed either by a number representing the clockwise angle (in degree) or by one of the following string presets:

+-   `start`: the label is positioned before the anchor point, following the same direction
+-   `end`: the label is positioned after the anchor point, following the same direction
+-   `center`  (default): the label is centered on the anchor point
+-   `right`: the label is positioned to the right of the anchor point (0°)
+-   `bottom`: the label is positioned to the bottom of the anchor point (90°)
+-   `left`: the label is positioned to the left of the anchor point (180°)
+-   `top`: the label is positioned to the top of the anchor point (270°)

 - **Position** Align the labels at top, bottom, left and right side of the chart, based on selection criteria.

 ### Data